Jake McCarthy Player Props: Diamondbacks vs. Twins

 Jake McCarthy At The Plate

-- McCarthy has six doubles, five triples, two home runs and 23 walks while batting .250.
+- McCarthy is hitting .250 with six doubles, five triples, two home runs and 24 walks.

-- In 75 games played this year, he has gone deep in just two of them.
+- In 76 games played this season, he has homered in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.